giantswarm/fmt/helm/checksum_annotations.md

 ## Annotations

-- The secret annotation is only needed if Chart has a template.
+- The secret annotation is only needed if chart has a templated secret.

 ```yaml
 apiVersion: apps/v1